automatika-robotics/kompass/docs/navigation/driver.md

 # Drive Manager

-[DriveManager](../apidocs/Kompass/Kompass.components.drive_manager.md) is responsible for direct control communication with the robot.
+[DriveManager](../apidocs/kompass/kompass.components.drive_manager.md) is responsible for direct control communication with the robot.
 It is used to perform last checks on any control command before passing it to the robot to ensure that the commands falls within the robot control limits, satisfies smoothness conditions and does not lead to a collision with a nearby obstacle.

-The Drive Manager can perform one or multiple of the following functionalities based on the desired config:
+The DriveManager component can perform one or multiple of the following functionalities based on the desired config:

 ```{list-table}
 :widths: 20 70